adrianschubek/utpp/README.md

 $[end]$
 ```

-Running this example with `ufpp test.txt foo=bar` will result in the following output:
+Running this example with `utpp test.txt foo=bar` will result in the following output:
 ```
 foobar
 b bar